mholling/nswtopo/README.markdown

 You will first need to create a directory for the map you are building.
 Running the script will result in a various image files being downloaded, so a directory is needed to contain them.

-Most likely, you will also want to create a map configuration file called `config.yml` in order to customise your map.
+Most likely, you will also want to create a map configuration file called `nswtopo.cfg` in order to customise your map.
 (This format of this file is [YAML](http://en.wikipedia.org/wiki/YAML), though you don't really need to know this.)
 This is a simple text file and can be edited with Notepad or whatever text editor you use.
-Save this file in your map directory as `config.yml` (be sure not to use `config.yml.txt` by mistake).
+Save this file in your map directory as `nswtopo.cfg` (be sure not to use `nswtopo.cfg.txt` by mistake).

 ## Specifying the Map Bounds